College of Complexes: History

+Over 150+ programs have been videotaped, and an archive termed a "Lecture Library" is maintained at the website.

 The college has issued a "Statement of Free Speech" which maintains that: "Our constitution and laws encourage the freest possible exchange of opinions, ideas, and information.
 In part, that recognizes our worth and dignity as human beings.
 To forbid us to speak our minds demeans us and makes us more like slaves or robots than citizens of a free country.
 But as important as freedom of expression is for us as individuals, it is perhaps more important to society at large."

-Currently, the College of Complexes holds these forums at Dappers East Restaurant, 2901 West Addison Street in Chicago, IL on Saturday evenings from 6:00 to 9:00 PM.
-All meetings are open to the public, with a $3.00 tuition fee and no membership is maintained.
-The college is volunteer operated.
-Anyone wishing to speak may do so by contacting the Program Coordinator.

-Over 150+ programs have been videotaped, and an archive termed a "Lecture Library" is maintained at the website.
-The College currently meets at Dappers East Restaurant, located at 2901 W Addison St, Chicago, IL.
-Program meets every Saturday night at 6:00 PM.

-Several satellite campuses have been opened in other cities from time to time, with one presently meeting in Dallas, TX.